Kibanos/FakeNewsProject/README.md

 # FakeNewsProject
 README
-3 python files were made written.
+# 3 python files were made written.
-Dump.py is just where tidbits of code that were changed up were placed in case backtracking versions were required MLSelection.py uses the baseline files to simply pick a Machine Learner OwnExtraction.py contains the entire task problem implemented from scratch
+~Dump.py is just where tidbits of code that were changed up were placed in case backtracking versions were required\n ~MLSelection.py uses the baseline files to simply pick a Machine Learner\n ~OwnExtraction.py contains the entire task problem implemented from scratch

 		(i.e. it contains self designed data collation, feature extraction, and machine learning approach) The reason why even the data collation was re done was because the way it was set up in the baseline made it unable to do stratified folding for validating the ML